 \section{Contact terms}

 First of all, the 1st term ${\cal A}_{62}$ of \reef{48ii} precisely produces the 1st term ${\cal A'}_{4}$ of \reef{711uui}.
 Consider ${\cal A}_{81}$ and apply momentum conservation along the world volume of brane $k_{2c}=-(p+k_1+k_3)_c$ to this term, by doing so, making use of the property of antisymmetric $\epsilon $ tensor and $pC=H$, one is able to produce the first contact term ${\cal A'}_{1}$ of \reef{711uui}.
-Finally to regenerate the 2nd term of ${\cal A'}_{1}$, one needs to apply once more the momentum conservation $k_{2c}=-(p+k_1+k_3)_c$ to ${\cal A}_{61}$ and uses the antisymmetric property of $\epsilon $ tensor where this leads to a new sort of bulk contact interaction as follows \beqa 4i\Tr(P_{-}\fsC_{(n-1)}M_p \Gamma^{dbac})\xi_{2a}\xi_{3b} p.\xi_1 k_{3d} k_{1c} L_1 (-t-s-u), \eeqa

-Ultimately, considering the sum of the 1st terms of ${\cal A}_{82}, {\cal A}_{83}, {\cal A}_{84}$ of asymmetric picture, takes us to another sort of new contact interaction which has the following structure \beqa i p_d \Tr(P_{-}\fsC_{(n-1)}M_p \Gamma^{bdai})\xi_{1i} \xi_{2a} \xi_{3b} ustL_2 \eeqa Note that the above term is antisymmetric under interchanging the gauge fields.
+Finally to regenerate the 2nd term of ${\cal A'}_{1}$, one needs to apply once more the momentum conservation $k_{2c}=-(p+k_1+k_3)_c$ to ${\cal A}_{61}$ and uses the antisymmetric property of $\epsilon $ tensor where this leads to a new sort of bulk contact interaction as follows \beqa 4i\Tr(P_{-}\fsC_{(n-1)}M_p \Gamma^{dbac})\xi_{2a}\xi_{3b} p.\xi_1 k_{3d} k_{1c} L_1 (-t-s-u), \eeqa Ultimately, considering the sum of the 1st terms of ${\cal A}_{82}, {\cal A}_{83}, {\cal A}_{84}$ of asymmetric picture, takes us to another sort of new contact interaction which has the following structure \beqa i p_d \Tr(P_{-}\fsC_{(n-1)}M_p \Gamma^{bdai})\xi_{1i} \xi_{2a} \xi_{3b} ustL_2 \eeqa Note that the above term is antisymmetric under interchanging the gauge fields.
 The method of finding all order $\alpha'$ higher derivative corrections to BPS string amplitudes has been explained in sections 4,5 of \cite{Hatefi:2015ora}.
 To shorten the paper we just refer the interested reader to those concrete explanations in \cite{Hatefi:2015ora}.
 Indeed one could easily follow \cite{Hatefi:2015ora} and start to generate these new contact interactions to all orders in an EFT as well.
 This ends our goals of getting new bulk singularity structures as well as new couplings in string theory. .1in

 Lastly, it would be interesting to see what happens to the other asymmetric higher point string amplitudes of the mixed C-field and an even number of transverse scalar fields and at least a gauge field.
-We hope to come over this problem and various other issues including the beautiful mathematical structures behind string theory amplitudes in near future.
+We hope to successfully overcome this problem and various other issues including the beautiful mathematical structures behind string theory amplitudes in near future.

 {A.\arabic{equation}}